uilab-kaist/coe491-ai-and-society-spring-2024/README.md

 * [Team Project Page](https://uilab-kaist.github.io/coe491-ai-and-society-spring-2024/project)
 * [Google Drive for Class Material](https://drive.google.com/drive/folders/1AAJ-MXqoQmytCkNWNpFfU_j72N_LKGf-?usp=drive_link)

-## COVID-19
-Most classes will be in-person but will be recorded for those who are not able to attend.
-This course follows regulations regarding KAIST and South Korea government.

 ## Teaching Staff
 ### Lecturer
 * Alice Oh, School of Computing